-81

 Wholly-Owned Properties

-6

 Unconsolidated JV Properties

-9.7 million
+8.9 million

 Rentable Square Feet(1)

-89.0%

 Occupancy Rate(2)

-73.3%

 Investment Grade Tenancy(3)

-4.1 Years
+4.0 Years

-Weighted Average Remaining Lease
+Weighted Average Remaining Lease Term(4)

-Term(4)

-(1) "Rentable Square Feet" is leasable square feet of all properties owned and consolidated by the Company as of December 31, 2022 and the Company's pro-rata share of leasable square feet of properties owned by our unconsolidated joint venture with an affiliate of Arch Street Capital Partners, LLC (the "Unconsolidated JV").

-(2) "Occupancy Rate" equals the sum of "Leased Square Feet" divided by Rentable Square Feet and includes the Company's pro-rata share of such amounts related to the Unconsolidated JV, in each case, as of December 31, 2022.
+- (1) "Rentable Square Feet" is leasable square feet of all properties owned and consolidated by the Company as of December 31, 2023 and the Company's pro-rata share of leasable square feet of properties owned by our unconsolidated joint venture with an affiliate of Arch Street Capital Partners, LLC (the "Unconsolidated JV"). - (2) "Occupancy Rate" equals the sum of "Leased Square Feet" divided by Rentable Square Feet and includes the Company's pro-rata share of such amounts related to the Unconsolidated JV, in each case, as of December 31, 2023.
 "Leased Square Feet" is Rentable Square Feet leased and includes such amounts related to the Unconsolidated JV.
+Adjusted for properties that were under agreements to be sold, the Company's Occupancy Rate was 87.2% as of December 31, 2023.

 - (3) "Investment-Grade Tenants" are those with a Standard & Poor's credit rating of BBB- or higher or a Moody's credit rating of Baa3 or higher.
-The ratings may reflect those assigned by Standard & Poor's or Moody's to the lease guarantor or the parent company, as applicable. - (4) "Weighted Average Remaining Lease Term" is the number of years remaining on each respective lease as of December 31, 2022, weighted based on "Annualized Base Rent" and includes the years remaining on each of the respective leases of the Unconsolidated JV, weighted based on the Company's pro rata share of Annualized Base Rent related to the Unconsolidated JV.
-"Annualized Base Rent" is the monthly aggregate cash amount charged to tenants under our leases (including monthly base rent receivables and certain contractually obligated reimbursements by our tenants), as of December 31, 2022, multiplied by 12, including the Company's pro-rata share of such amounts related to the Unconsolidated JV.
+The ratings may reflect those assigned by Standard & Poor's or Moody's to the lease guarantor or the parent company, as applicable. - (4) "Weighted Average Remaining Lease Term" is the number of years remaining on each respective lease as of December 31, 2023, weighted based on "Annualized Base Rent" and includes the years remaining on each of the respective leases of the Unconsolidated JV, weighted based on the Company's pro rata share of Annualized Base Rent related to the Unconsolidated JV.
+"Annualized Base Rent" is the monthly aggregate cash amount charged to tenants under our leases (including monthly base rent receivables and certain fixed contractually obligated reimbursements by our tenants), as of December 31, 2023, multiplied by 12, including the Company's pro-rata share of such amounts related to the Unconsolidated JV.
 Annualized Base Rent is not indicative of future performance.

+Proxy Statement

-Proxy Statement For the 2023 Annual Meeting
+For the 2024 Annual Meeting

-The accompanying proxy card, together with this proxy statement and our 2022 Annual Report, is solicited by and on behalf of the Board of Directors (the "Board of Directors" or the "Board") of Orion Office REIT Inc., a Maryland corporation (the "Company"), for use at the 2023 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournment or postponement thereof.
+The accompanying proxy card, together with this proxy statement and our 2023 Annual Report, is solicited by and on behalf of the Board of Directors (the "Board of Directors" or the "Board") of Orion Office REIT Inc., a Maryland corporation (the "Company"), for use at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournment or postponement thereof.
 References in this proxy statement to "we," "us," "our" or like terms refer to the Company, and references in this proxy statement to "you" refer to the stockholders of the Company.
-This proxy statement and our 2022 Annual Report have either been mailed to you or been made available to you on the Internet.
-Mailing to our stockholders commenced on or about March 24, 2023.
+This proxy statement and our 2023 Annual Report have either been made available to you on the Internet or mailed to you.
+Mailing to our stockholders commenced on or about March 22, 2024.